 Bur Oak Injury Law represents children and families across central Missouri in a wide range of injury cases.
 If you're unsure whether your situation gives rise to a legal claim, a free consultation costs nothing and carries no obligation.

 Birth injuries are among the most devastating and legally complex cases in personal injury law.
 Not every difficult delivery constitutes negligence — but when a provider fails to meet the accepted standard of care and a child suffers preventable harm, families deserve accountability.
+These cases fall under medical malpractice law.

 Common birth injury conditions that may arise from medical negligence include: